Dry Eye Treatment West Chester, Kennett Square, & Paoli, PA

 - Environmental conditions such as smoke, wind or excessive sun

 - Long-term contact lens use

 - Inflammation of the eye (conjunctivitis or keratitis)

-Any of these factors, alone or in combination, can affect the frequency or consistency of tears, either of which can lead to dry eye.
+Any of these factors, alone or in combination, can affect the frequency or consistency of tears.

 Symptoms of Dry Eye